Children play their way to learning

 Play in early childhood care and education services

-- They have easy access to props and materials that they can use to develop their ideas, experiment, design, build, create stories and stretch their imaginations and skill.
+- They have easy access to props and materials that they can use to develop their ideas, experiment, design, build, create stories and stretch their imaginations.

 - Adults are there as an additional resource.
-They offer help and guidance when required and use the many opportunities that a playful environment offers to promote learning.
+They offer help and guidance when required and use the many opportunities that a playful environment offers to promote play & learning.